GannettDigital/simulato/docs/_pages/best-practices/best-practices.md

 ### Component Type

 Component type values should reflect directly back to the HTML they are modeling.
 This helps keep them clear and simple as to what type of component they are.

 As a standard, type should be in PascalCase, similar to how you would name a class or constructor in an object oriented language.
+In addition they must be unique, as any non unique component `type` will throw an error inside Simulato.
+{: .notice--info}

 Example: